Vehicle registration plates of Puerto Rico

-The U.S. commonwealth of Puerto Rico first required its residents to register their motor vehicles and display vehicle registration plates in 1906.
+The U.S. Commonwealth of Puerto Rico first required its residents to register their motor vehicles and display vehicle registration plates in 1906.
 Only rear plates have been required since 1976.

-Passenger baseplates 1930 to present
+Passenger baseplates 1930–present

-In 1956, the United States, Canada, and Mexico came to an agreement with the American Association of Motor Vehicle Administrators, the Automobile Manufacturers Association and the National Safety Council that standardized the size for license plates for vehicles (except those for motorcycles) at 6 in in height by 12 in in width, with standardized mounting holes.
+In 1956, the United States, Canada, and Mexico reached an agreement with the American Association of Motor Vehicle Administrators, the Automobile Manufacturers Association and the National Safety Council to standardize the size for license plates for vehicles (except those for motorcycles) at 6 in in height by 12 in in width, with standardized mounting holes.
 The 1955 (dated 1956) issue was the first Puerto Rico license plate that complied with these standards.
-However, in 2012 the Puerto Rican government began issuing optional European-style plates that incorporate the design language of the standard-issue plates in a longer and narrower size typically seen in Europe.
+However, in 2012, the Puerto Rican government began issuing optional European-style plates that incorporate the design language of the standard-issue plates in a longer and narrower size typically seen in Europe.